 Students will receive one day of introductory training at a wilderness base camp, and then spend the remaining nights in the Alaskan forest.

-At least 5 days there will be no outside food or water, no blankets or man made shelter materials- students will sleep by a reflective fire made with sticks for warmth and live off of the land.
+There will be no outside food or water, only what the land provides.
+No blankets or man made shelter materials are brought- students will sleep by a reflective fire made with sticks for warmth and live off of the land.

 There may be an isolation phase.